jimburton/scrabble/README.md

   **********************************************
   ```

-  *Displays the empty board, the current player's rack
+  *Then, for each turn it displays the current board, the current player's rack
   and prompts them for a move.*